alexeyinkin/eb-1a/2-petition/README.md

 Sometimes I wanted to emphasize that one page led to another.
 In that case, I would move the pointer over the link and take a screenshot with the pointer (a Mac can do that easily).
-The browser would show the address in the bottom-left corner:
+The browser will show the address in the bottom-left corner:

 ![](../latex_public/Exhibits/Other/BeamHome/beam-home.png)

-Then I would describe it in text so the officer noted.
+Then I would describe it in text so the officer noted it.

 ##### Showing Actions

 Sometimes I wanted to show some action needed.
-In that case I would show the mouse cursor or hover over a dropdown list item.
+In that case, I would show the mouse cursor or hover over a dropdown list item.
-For instance, on this screenshot, I showed how to sort the repositories (wish I showed the mouse pointer too):
+For instance, in this screenshot, I showed how to sort the repositories (wish I had shown the mouse pointer too):

 ![](../latex_public/Exhibits/Other/BeamGitHubStars/beam-github-stars-dropdown-p1.png)